Battle of Xiangyang: Role of the counterweight trebuchet

 Since the Yuan employed Muslim engineers for the designing of the counterweight trebuchets, they were designated in Chinese historiography as the "Muslim" trebuchet (hui-hui pao).
 The Chinese scholar Zheng Sixiao (1206–1283) indicates that, "in the case of the largest ones, the wooden framework stood above a hole in the ground".
-After Aju asked Kublai, the Emperor of the Mongol Empire, the powerful siege machines of the Ilkhanate, Ismail and Al-aud-Din from Iraq arrived in South China to construct a new type of trebuchet which used explosive shells.
+After Aju spoke with Kublai, the Emperor of the Mongol Empire, about the powerful siege machines of the Ilkhanate, the engineers Ismail and Al-aud-Din from Iraq arrived in South China to construct a new type of trebuchet, one which used explosive shells.
 These Muslim engineers built mangonels and trebuchets for the siege.
-Explosive shells had been in use in China for centuries but what was new was the counterweight type of trebuchet as opposed to the torsion type giving greater range and accuracy as it was easier to judge the weight of the counter weight than the torsion generated by repeated windings.
+Explosive shells had been in use in China for centuries but what was new was use of the counterweight type of trebuchet, as opposed to the torsion type, the counterweight giving greater range and accuracy as it was easier to judge the weight of the counter weight than the torsion generated by repeated windings.

-The counterweight trebuchet built by the Muslims from Mosul were longer in range, and assisted in destroying Fancheng.
-Chinese and Muslim engineers operated Artillery and siege engines for the Mongol armies.
-The design was taken from those used by Hulegu to batter down the walls of Baghdad.
+The counterweight trebuchet, built under guidance from the Muslims from Mosul, were longer in range and assisted in destroying Fancheng.
+It became common for Chinese and Muslim engineers to operate artillery and siege engines for the Mongol armies.
+The design for the Mongol weapons was taken from those used by Hulegu to batter down the walls of Baghdad.

 The Chinese were the first to invent the traction trebuchet, now they faced Muslim designed counterweight trebuchets in the Mongol army.
 The Chinese responded by building their own counterweight trebuchets, an account from the Chinese said in 1273 "the frontier cities have all fallen.
 But Muslim trebuchets were constructed with new and ingenious improvements, and different kinds became available, far better than those used before."